Is there a minimum age to start officiating?

 No, starting with 2015-16 Registration all officials must complete Membership Registration prior to completing Seminar Registration.
 Furthermore, since the registration fee is non-refundable it is strongly encouraged that an official confirms that he can attend a seminar before registering.

 How do I get an Official’s Application?

 USA Hockey offers online registration for all officials.
-Simply log onto www.USAHockey.com and look for the “Register Online” icon.
+Simply look for the Membership Registration link under the OFFICIALS tab at USAHockey.com.
 Renewal officials (those registered the prior season) will be sent a reminder postcard for the current season in early August.